 See the Headteacher’s blog for a more extensive understanding of depth and breadth of curricular coverage.

 Creating and thinking critically – thinking

 At Wentworth we use open ended questions and pondering language to enhancing children’s thinking skills and ability to reflect.
-For example children this term were involved in exploring the concept of heavy, light and lighter through weighing an assortment of pumpkins (lifting, feeling, rolling and ultimately using a weighing scale).
-Some children moved onto to order the pumpkins from heaviest to lightest.
+For example children this term have been exploring the concepts of wind, and clouds and through this conducting a range of experiments.

 The school consequently uses a range of tools and strategies to ensure the curriculum is robust these include: